minimaxir/hacker-news-undocumented/README.md

 ### Paywalls

 Many news websites have started implementing a paywall for their content, which has caused conflict with Hacker News's "original source" rule.
-The `web` button next to submissions (that does a DuckDuckGo search for the given title) was partially intended to serve as a paywall workaround; however, recent changes to the paywall implementations have closed that loophole.
+The `web` button next to submissions (that does a Google search for the given title) was partially intended to serve as a paywall workaround; however, recent changes to the paywall implementations have closed that loophole.

 As a result, submissions which link to paywalled sites tend to get many comments complaining about paywalls, [which are off-topic](https://news.ycombinator.com/item?id=10178989).